-The remaining expensed resource collection costs including print subscriptions, digital content, and database costs totaling \$244,538 in 2018 and \$262,629 in 2019, were included in Services and Supplies.
-The Services and Supplies category also includes Programs, Facilities, and not-capitalized Technology and Equipment and Maintenance costs.
-The total Services and Supplies cost for fiscal 2019 was \$649,203, a 1% increase from the prior year.
+The Services and Supplies category also includes Programs, Facilities, and non-capitalized Technology and Equipment and Maintenance costs.
+The total Services and Supplies was \$649,203 in 2019 and \$609,499 in, a 6% decrease from the prior year due to COVID-19 related service closures.

-Debt service cost for the year on the limited obligation bonds was \$116,500 for principal and interest, plus \$13,115 in fiscal agent fees in accordance with the CFD1995-1 Bond Issue Agreement.
+Debt service cost for the year on the limited obligation bonds was \$117,150 for principal and interest, plus \$11,489 in fiscal agent fees in accordance with the CFD1995-1 Bond Issue Agreement.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 OVERVIEW OF FINANCIAL STATEMENTS
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020

+OVERVIEW OF FINANCIAL STATEMENTS